-2 (National Bureau of Statistics, 2019)
+&lt;sup>2 (National Bureau of Statistics, 2021)

-At the same time, post-2020 mid and long-term goals in key sectors have become increasingly clear.
-The five years from the time NDCs were submitted under the 2015 Paris Agreement coincide with China's 13th Five-Year Plan period.
-In industrial development under the guidance of the 13th Five-Year Plan, all sectors also rolled out updated, more detailed and stronger energy conservation and carbon reduction goals, as well as policy measures with a longer timeframe.
-Key sectors issued mid and long-term strategic arrangements for 2025 and 2030, such as Energy Supply and Consumption Revolution Strategy (2016-2030), Green and High-Efficiency Cooling Action Plan, Mid- and Long-Term Development Plan for the Automobile Industry and Industrial Green Development Plan (2016-2020).
-These policies represent the specific measures taken by China to peak CO2 around 2030 and can serve as the basis for updating the NDC in 2020.
+At the same time, post-2020 mid- and long-term goals in key sectors have become increasingly clear.
+Since its first NDC was submitted in 2015, China has issued 13th and 14th Five-Year plans.
+These plans consist of the concrete measures China is taking and will take to achieve a 2030 carbon peak.
+They also comprise an important basis for China to update its NDC.
+A succession of industrial development plans formulated by various departments and newer, more detailed, stronger and longer-term energy-saving and carbon-reducing targets, policies and measures have already been put forward.
+Key sectors have issued mid- and long-term strategic arrangements for 2025 and 2030, such as the Energy Supply and Consumption Revolution Strategy (2016-2030), Green and High-Efficiency Cooling Action Plan, Green Building Innovation Action Plan, Green Travel Innovation Action Plan, Mid- and Long-Term Development Plan for the Automobile Industry and Industrial Green Development Plan (2016-2020), and the New Energy Automobile Industry Development Plan (2021-2035).

-The research foundation for a long-term emission pathway toward 2050 is getting stronger.
+The research foundation for a long-term emission pathway is getting stronger.
 In recent years, domestic and foreign research organizations have jointly conducted multiple modeling development and scenario analyses on long-term green and low-carbon development in China, providing a robust technical foundation for China to create long-term GHG emission control goals.
 Most research findings agree on what China's emission trajectory will be through 2030.
 With full implementation of China's current emission reduction policies, China is very likely to meet carbon peak and carbon intensity goals before 2030.
-3 But to meet the 2°C goal, China will need to cut emissions more quickly after reaching this 2030 carbon peak.4 There is greater uncertainty surrounding energy development and GHG emission scenarios between 2030 and 2050.
-Further research will be needed to understand development trends and their implications for emissions after China's policymakers define new strategic targets.
+But to meet the 2°C goal, China will need to cut emissions more quickly after reaching this 2030 carbon peak.
+Related model analysis shows that under the "2-degree scenario", the total carbon emission of primary energy consumption needs to be reduced from 9.42 billion tons of CO2e in 2030 to 2.92 billion tons of CO2e in 2050.
 The People's Republic of China Third National Communication on Climate Change, submitted in June 2019, devotes a chapter to future CO2 emission trends.
 Many research organizations have conducted analysis of non-CO2 GHG emission trends and emission reduction actions, and have estimated potential emission reductions under stronger regulation scenarios.